NeurIPS 2022 Guidance for Workshop Proposals

 Hard Constraints/Workshop Requirements

-Global Notification Deadline Prior to AOE: By submitting a workshop proposal, workshop organizers commit to notifying those who submit contributions (including talks and posters) to the workshop of their acceptance status before AOE.
+Mandatory Accept/Reject Notification Deadline before Oct 20, 2022: By submitting a workshop proposal, workshop organizers commit to notifying those who submit contributions (including talks and posters) to the workshop of their acceptance status before Oct 20, 2022.
 A timeline should be included in the proposal that will allow for this.
-This deadline of AOE will be published on the NeurIPS main web page and cannot be extended under any circumstances.
+This deadline of Oct 20, 2022 will be published on the NeurIPS main web page and cannot be extended under any circumstances.

 Managing Chair and Reviewer Conflicts of Interest

-- Workshop chairs cannot be organizers or give invited talks at any workshop but can submit papers and give contributed talks.
+- Workshop chairs cannot be organizers or give invited talks at any workshop.
+However, they can submit papers and give contributed talks.

-- Workshop reviewers cannot review any proposal on which they are listed as an organizer or invited speaker, or which they have a conflict of interest with as defined by the NeurIPS guidelines, and may not accept invitations to speak at any workshop they have reviewed after the workshop is accepted.
+- Workshop reviewers cannot review any proposal on which they are listed as an organizer or invited speaker, or which they have a conflict of interest with as defined by the NeurIPS guidelines.
+Moreover, they can not accept invitations to speak at any workshop they have reviewed after the workshop is accepted.

 - Workshop chairs and reviewers cannot review or shape acceptance decisions about workshops with organizers from within their organization.
 (For large corporations, this means anyone in the corporation worldwide).